-Figure 3-2 The left side of the computer (Z30-C)
+Figure 3-2 The left side of the computer

-- 1. DC IN 19V jack

-- 2. External RGB monitor port

-- 3. HDMITM out port

-- 4. Universal Serial Bus (USB 3.0) port

-- 5. Headphone/Microphone combo jack

-- Smart Card slot

-- Provided with some models.
-Product appearance depends on the model you purchased.

-DC IN 19V jack

-The AC adaptor connects to this jack to power the computer and charge its internal batteries.
+DC IN 19V jack The AC adaptor connects to this jack to power the computer and charge its internal batteries.
 Note that you must only use the model of AC adaptor supplied with the computer at the time of purchase.
 Using the wrong AC adaptor can damage the computer.

-External RGB monitor This port provides 15-pin, analog RGB port.
+External RGB monitor port This port provides 15-pin, analog RGB port.
 Refer to the External RGB monitor port pin assignment section for information on external RGB monitor port pin assignment.
-This port allows you to connect an external RGB monitor to the computer.

-HDMITM out port HOMI

-HDMITM out port can connect with Type A connector HDMITM cable.

-Universal Serial Bus (USB 3.0) port

-One Universal Serial Bus port, which complies to the USB 3.0 standard, is provided on the left side of the computer.
+This port allows you to connect an external RGB monitor to the computer. нәті HDMITM out port HDMI TM out port can connect with Type A connector HDMI TM cable. •==== 4 Universal Serial Bus (USB 3.0) port One Universal Serial Bus port, which complies to the USB 3.0 standard, is provided on the left side of the computer.
 The USB 3.0 port is compliant with USB 3.0 standard and backward compatible with USB 2.0 devices.

-The port with the icon (\(\fota \) has Sleep and Charge function.

-- USB 3.0 port(s) might work as USB 2.0 port(s) when operating in USB Legacy Emulation mode. - Note that it is not possible to confirm the operation of all functions of all USB devices that are available.
-Some functions associated with a specific device might not operate properly.
+The port with the icon ( $\neq$ ) has Sleep and Charge function. i USB 3.0 port(s) might work as USB 2.0 port(s) when operating in USI Legacy Emulation mode.
+Note that it is not possible to confirm the operation of all functions all USB devices that are available.
+Some functions associated wi specific device might not operate properly.
+Before removing a USB device from the USB port of your computer, click the Safely Remove Hardware and Eject Media icon on the Windows Taskbar, and then select the USB device that you want to remove.
+Keep foreign metal objects, such as screws, staples, and paper clips, out of the USB port.
+Foreign metal objects can create a short circuit, which can cause damage and fire, possibly resulting in serious injury. ∩/₽ Headphone/ Microphone combo jack A 3.5 mm mini headphone/microphone combo jack enables connection of a monaural microphone or a stereo headphone.

+SC Smart Card slot

+This slot allows you to install a Smart Card device.

+Some models are equipped with a Smart Card slot.

+Right side

+Sĩ

+The following figure shows the right side of the computer.

+Figure 3-3 The right side of the computer